zakuArbor/blog/_posts/programming/2021-04-04-building-code.md

 ![](https://raw.githubusercontent.com/zakuArbor/blog/master/assets/programming/builds/gcc-build.png)

 But what does this actually do?
 As you may know, a build is just simply the process of converting your source code (i.e. `.c` or `.java`) to a binary/exectuable (i.e. `.exe` or `.o`).
-More formally (if you accept Wikipedia as credible):

-> In software development, a **build** is the process of converting **source code** files into standalone **software artifact(s)** that can be run on a computer, or the result of doing so. - Wikipedia

 ![](https://raw.githubusercontent.com/zakuArbor/blog/master/assets/programming/builds/highlevel-build.png)

 An executable to put it briefly is the **ready to run** form of a program (hence why we call it an **executable**).
 An executable consists of instructions (i.e. machine code) that consists of zeros and ones assembled in a way the CPU understands.
 Some common locations where executables can often be found on Unix-Like Operating System (OS) under `/bin`, `/sbin`, `/usr/bin`, or `usr/local/bin`.
-As this is more of a brief overview about builds, I won't delve into the structure of an exectuable (i.e. ELF Format.
-Though not like I have a good understanding of the topic of it either).

 ### Steps In  A Build